nodejs/node-addon-api/README.md

 <a name="setup"></a>

-node-addon-api is based on [N-API](https://nodejs.org/api/n-api.html) and supports using different N-API versions.
+node-addon-api is based on [Node-API](https://nodejs.org/api/n-api.html) and supports using different Node-API versions.
-This allows addons built with it to run with Node.js versions which support the targeted N-API version.
+This allows addons built with it to run with Node.js versions which support the targeted Node-API version.
 **However** the node-addon-api support model is to support only the active LTS Node.js versions.
 This means that every year there will be a new major which drops support for the Node.js LTS version which has gone out of service.